 2. Abandoned Houses

-As an aftermath of communism in Romania, there are lots of abandoned buildings in Bucharest – many of them located in the Old Town.
-I’ve always found abandoned buildings fascinating so seeing them in the most touristy area of the city, mixed between already renovated buildings, was very interesting.
+As an aftermath of communism in Romania, there are still many abandoned buildings in Bucharest — especially in the Old Town.
+I’ve always found abandoned places fascinating, so seeing them right in the most touristy part of the city, mixed in between already renovated buildings, was especially interesting.

 3. Walking Tours